laverdet/node-fibers/README.md

      * reset() will terminate a running Fiber and restore it to its original
      * state, as if it had returned execution.
      *
-     * This is accomplished by causing yield() to throw an execution, and any
+     * This is accomplished by causing yield() to throw an exception, and any
      * futher calls to yield() will also throw an exception.
 This continues
      * until the fiber has completely unwound and returns.
      *